-When a loved one dies, there are several things to take care of in addition to making the funeral arrangements.
-Other matters to look after include safeguarding the property the deceased left behind, notifying organizations of the death, and inquiring about survivor benefits.
+When a loved one dies, there are several things to take care of in addition to making funeral arrangements.
+They include safeguarding the property the deceased left behind, notifying organizations of the death, and inquiring about survivor benefits.

 Dealing with the property left behind

-If the deceased left a will, the executor named in the will is responsible for settling the estate of the deceased.
-Settling the estate involves locating the property owned by the deceased, paying any debts, the funeral costs and taxes, and then distributing the estate according to the instructions in the will.
+If the deceased left a will, the executor named in it is responsible for settling the estate.
+Settling the estate involves locating the deceased’s property and paying any debts, funeral costs, and taxes.
+The executor must then distribute the estate according to the instructions in the will.

 Property that passes directly on death

 If the deceased had a bank account in their name alone, notify the bank.
-Banks may release small amounts of money to a surviving spouse before the estate is settled, but they are not required to do so.
-They will typically pay funeral expenses directly if presented with the bill.
-They will not reimburse a person who has paid the funeral home directly; in such circumstances, the person must wait until the estate is settled to be reimbursed.
+Banks may release a small amount of money to a surviving spouse before the estate is settled, but they aren’t required to.
+They’ll typically pay funeral expenses directly if presented with the bill.

 Survivor’s pensions and benefits